 2. Concepts of Sustainable Supply Chain Strategies & Data Analytics

-3. Problem Solving & Communication Skills
+3. Problem Solving and Communication Skills

 4. Optimizing Supply Chain Operations